 Gray Matter vs White Matter

-The brain is an immensely complex structure, but there are ways we can divide up its anatomical structure into more discrete parts; the left and right hemisphere, parietal, temporal, occipital and frontal lobes.
+The brain is immensely complex, but there are ways we can divide up its anatomical structure: the left and right hemisphere, parietal, temporal, occipital and frontal lobes.
 Another common divider is to separate the brain’s gray and white matter.
 But what are these two structures?
 How different are they from each other?
 How significant, and physiologically relevant, is this divide?
 Read on to find out!

 What is gray matter?